 Make sure all project details are in one place

-Jerome, Mobile App project manager, ensures clear and transparent communication with customers by keeping all project details in our in-house project management system.
+Jerome, Mobile App project manager, ensures clear and transparent communication with clients by keeping all project details in our in-house project management system.

-“Since everything is centralized in [our project management system], our customers have complete access to all project information that we also have access to.”
+“Since everything is centralized in [our project management system], our clients have complete access to all project information that we also have access to.”

-With IT projects, especially for mobile apps that are usually complex, project details can easily get all over the place with countless discussions and back-and-forth consultations.
+With software projects, especially for mobile apps that are usually complex, project details can easily get all over the place with countless discussions and back-and-forth consultations.

-When starting your IT project, it’s important to establish a system early on so that you know that you and your supplier are always on the same page.
+When starting your software project, it’s important to establish a system early on so that you know that you and your supplier are always on the same page.

 Put important items in writing

-For Mark, Umbraco project manager, it’s important to always have a written meeting summary after a Skype call with a customer.
+For Mark, Umbraco project manager, it’s important to always have a written meeting summary after a Skype call with a client.